Economic and Political Overview

 Main Sectors of Industry

-Agriculture is a key sector of the Tunisian economy, accounting for 10.1% of GDP and employing 14% of the workforce (World Bank, latest data available).
+Agriculture is a key sector of the Tunisian economy, accounting for 9.5% of GDP and employing 13% of the workforce (World Bank, latest data available).
 The country has 9.7 million ha of agricultural land, equivalent to 62% of its total land area (FAO).
 An improvement in production methods in recent years has allowed the sector to develop and modernise (cultivation of olive trees, fruit trees and palm trees) while enabling the country to reach a level of food sufficiency.
 Organic farming is also booming, with Tunisia being one of the most productive countries in Africa.
 Olive oil accounts for the largest share of agricultural exports, followed by dates, olives and fresh fruits.
-According to the latest figures from the National Observatory for Agriculture, the value added of the agricultural sector increased by 2% year-on-year in the second quarter of 2022, following a 3.3% increase recorded in the first quarter.
+Despite years of drought, Tunisia's agricultural exports grew in 2024.
+According to data from Onagri, revenue reached USD 2.6 billion, up 15.8% from USD 2.2 billion in 2023, driven by higher international prices despite stable export volumes.
+Olive oil exports brought in USD 1.5 billion, up 27%, while dates generated USD 299 million (+20%) and citrus USD 6.2 million (+55.5%).
+Export prices rose 29.3% for olive oil, 25.1% for citrus, 2.1% for dates, and 0.9% for seafood.

-Industry represents 23.1% of the GDP and employs 33% of the active population.
+Industry represents 23.5% of the GDP and employs one-third of the active population.
 The country's industrial sectors are predominantly export-oriented.
-Among sectors in decline, there are the leather and shoe industry, paper, cardboard, plastic, and wood.
-The chemicals and textiles and clothing sectors had been growing in recent years; however, the economic crisis triggered by the Covid-19 pandemic impacted especially the textile and clothing sector and the mechanical and electrical engineering sub-sectors, which are still recovering.
-Overall, the manufacturing sector is estimated to account for 14% of GDP (World Bank).
-According to the latest figures from the National Statistical Institute, in Q3/2022, industrial production fell by 1.2% compared to the previous quarter, due to the decline recorded in the manufacturing (-0.5%) and in the mining and quarrying industries (-4.8%).
-Production was also down in the energy sector (-3%), the agricultural and food industries (-4.6%), mining (-15.9%), and the oil refining sector (-7.5%).
+Among the sectors in decline, are the leather and shoe industry, paper, cardboard, plastic, and wood.
+The chemicals, textiles and clothing sectors have been growing in recent years; however, the economic crisis triggered by the COVID-19 pandemic impacted especially the textile and clothing sector and the mechanical and electrical engineering sub-sectors, which are still recovering.
+Overall, the manufacturing sector is estimated to account for 15% of GDP (World Bank) and is strongly connected to European production chains.
+According to Tunisia's National Observatory of Energy and Mines, oil production fell by 13% in 2024.
+Daily crude output dropped to 28,800 barrels, down from 33,100 in 2023, while total production declined to 1.4 million tonnes of oil equivalent (toe) from 1.6 million in the previous year.

 Breakdown of Economic Activity By Sector Agriculture Industry Services